The-FinAI/PIXIU/README.md

 ## Creating new tasks for FLARE

-Creating a new task for FLARE involves creating a Huggingface dataset and implementing the task in a Python file.
+Creating a new task for FLARE involves creating a Hugging Face dataset and implementing the task in a Python file.
 This guide walks you through each step of setting up a new classification task using the FLARE framework

-### Creating your dataset in Huggingface
+### Creating your dataset in Hugging Face
 Your dataset should be created in the following format:

 ```python